My Own Music and Poetry

 I am working on many old and new music compositions across all genres.

 I now use a Casio MZ-2000 and my new Yamaha Genos V2 76-key Synthesiser/Arranger/Workstations to add to my digital recording studio.
-After registering my compositions/recordings/arrangements with APRA AMCOS, they will then be arranged as Master Copies, ready for uploading and promotion on social media – Youtube, SoundCloud, Spotify, TikTok etc.
+After registering my compositions/recordings/arrangements with APRA AMCOS, they will then be arranged as Master Copies, ready for uploading and promotion on social media – YouTube.

-Some draft compositions can be heard below (“Cat Work”, “Leaving Town” and “Ruby’s Theme”):
+Some older compositions can be heard below (“Cat Work”, “Leaving Town” and “Ruby’s Theme”):

 With a sub-title ‘A gallery of chosen poems from my collection,’ this is a compilation of 81 selected poems for a wide range of audiences, including children.
 Cyberwit says on its AIS, ‘The poet for the most part uses matter-of-fact, everyday words instead of artificial and ornamental vocabulary’, and this is indeed one of the most attractive elements of the collection.